KenstonPTO/bylaws/README.md

 ## PTO COUNCIL DUTIES
 The duties of a PTO Council member shall include, but not be limited to:
-1. Have read and have an operational understadning of the PTO by-laws.
+1. Have read and have an operational understanding of the PTO by-laws.
 2. Abide by PTO Code of Conduct.
 3. Attend regular and special meetings (arriving promptly and remaining until adjournment) and vote when required.
 4. Keep a detailed account of duties, responsibilities and recommendations for succeeding members.